Wesley-Chan/GTK-for-Windows/README.md

 wget.exe for downloading and 7za.exe for extracting.

 * `setup.bat`
-This batch file setups a building environment for you.
+This batch file sets up a building environment for you.

 * `LICENSE.md`
 License.